kscandan/FLIR_CRPS/README.md

 ## Requirements

-- Wolfram Mathematica 12.0 or later.
-The notebook was created with Mathematica 12.0.
+- Wolfram Mathematica 13.2 or later.
+The notebook was created and tested with Mathematica 13.2.
 - [ExifTool](https://exiftool.org/) available from the command line.
 - Two FLIR radiometric JPEG images: one before and one after an intervention.
 - Corresponding manually prepared PNG masks.